longhorn/longhorn/enhancements/20240423-longhorn-commandline-interface.md

-# Longhorn Toolbox Commandline Interface (CLI)
+# Longhorn Commandline Interface (longhornctl)

 ## Summary

 Navigating Longhorn's troubleshooting and manual operations documents can be challenging.
-This proposal introduces the Longhorn Toolbox Command-Line Interface (CLI) to enhance user experience.
+This proposal introduces the `longhornctl` Longhorn Command-Line Interface (CLI) to enhance user experience.
 This CLI steamlines operations, making Longhorn's manual operations simpler and more intuitive for users.

 ### Related Issues